dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/SentimentStream/README.md

 We'll first train an ML model using ML.NET, and then we'll create a new application that uses both .NET for Apache Spark and ML.NET.

-> **Note:** All of the necessary files (trained ML model, .NET for Spark + ML.NET application code, training and testing datasets) have been included in this project.
+> **Note:** All of the necessary files (trained ML model, .NET for Spark + ML.NET application code, training dataset) have been included in this project.
 You can follow the steps below to understand how the project/files were developed, recreate them yourself, and then adapt the steps to future applications.

 ## ML.NET